AgetroNairb/Start-PowerShellAsSystem/README.md

 This script uses PsExec from Sysinternals Live to open a PowerShell command window using the SYSTEM account.
 The new process will be started with administrative privileges.

-Links that got me started on thinking about writing this script: https://blogs.technet.microsoft.com/heyscriptingguy/2011/09/15/scripting-wife-uses-powershell-to-update-sysinternals-tools/ https://gallery.technet.microsoft.com/scriptcenter/a22c7355-5d18-468e-be9e-5d3efeaafb98
+Links that helped me write this script: https://blogs.technet.microsoft.com/heyscriptingguy/2011/09/15/scripting-wife-uses-powershell-to-update-sysinternals-tools/ https://gallery.technet.microsoft.com/scriptcenter/a22c7355-5d18-468e-be9e-5d3efeaafb98